borischernov/nmeasim/readme.md

 ## Overview

-The core of the package is a GNSS simulation library (`nmeasim.simulator`) that emits NMEA sentences.
+The core of the package is `nmeasim.simulator`, a GNSS simulation library that emits NMEA sentences.
 The following are supported:

 **Geospatial (GGA, GLL, RMC, VTG, ZDA)** - simulated using a consistent location/velocity model, time using machine time (not NTP, unless the machine happens to be NTP synchronised).